TRON-Bioinformatics/EasyFuse/CONTRIBUTE.md

 After the EasyFuse Python package is installed as described in the README, run the integration tests with `make`.

 You may need to edit the test scripts to use an appropriate reference folder in `--reference`.

+## Prepare a new release

+Increase the version in the property `VERSION` in the file `nextflow.config`.